 “The guiding principle has been the creedal declaration that the Father, Son, and Holy Spirit of the New Testament are consubstantial… this is understood to mean that all three named individuals are divine.”

 Individuals?
-Understood as that by whom?
+Understood as 'individuals' by whom?
 Not by everyone of course.
-It is a rather extreme expression of Social Trinitarianism as espoused by Richard Swinburne.
+Not by many at all.
+Rather than a traditional creedal definition, it is instead a rather extreme expression of Social Trinitarianism as espoused by Richard Swinburne.
 (See Richard Swinburne, The Christian God.
 Oxford: Clarendon Press, 1994. pg 27.)
-Tuggy erroneously starts his book off as if this were the unequivocal historical tradition, which it is far from being.
+Tuggy erroneously starts his book off with this problematic claim about a "creedal declaration" as if it were a well known historical tradition, which it is far from being.
+Individuals indeed!
 Yet Tuggy writes of its “imperial enforcement towards the end of the fourth century” (pg 1).
-This aberration at the top of his article/book is compounded further when he claims that “the doctrine of the Trinity as explained at the top of the main entry” was “clearly and fully asserted” around the end of the Arian controversy (pg 72).
+This aberration at the top of his article/book is further compounded when Tuggy doubles down on it and claims that “the doctrine of the Trinity as explained at the top of the main entry” was “clearly and fully asserted” around the end of the Arian controversy (pg 72).
 No, I can’t find any council clearly and fully asserting “three divine individuals” and the fault isn’t mine here.
 Does Tuggy know what is actually traditional and orthodox?
-Of course he does, so this is troubling.
+Of course he does, but he claims something different, which is troubling.

 On pg 25 this goes further: “Richard Swinburne… argues that it is uncharitable to read the ecumenical councils’ claim that “there is only one God” as asserting that there’s only one divine individual, as that would contradict their commitment to there being three divine individuals.”